singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Streaming IP is payable
 - Wildcard tables - Used if you want to union all similar tables with similar names. ’*’ (e.g. project.dataset.Table*)
 - **Partitioning > Table Sharding**: When you have multiple wildcard tables, best option is to shard it into single partitioned table.
 Time and cost efficient
+- Partitioning:
-- Partitioning in BigQuery : Dividing a table into segments to make it easier to manage and query data.
+	- Dividing a table into segments to make it easier to manage and query data.
 This saves cost and time.
-Partition is nothing but a newly created table.
-You can partition on hourly or daily.
+	- Partition is nothing but a newly created table.
-	- Time Unit Column Partition - Based on timestamp, date or datetime col in a table.
-Special partitions are `__NULL__`(contains rows with null values in partitioning column) and `__UNPARTITIONED__`(value of partitioning column not in partitioning range)
-	- Ingestion Time Partition - Partitioned by the time row was ingested in a table.
-	- Integer Range Partition - Based on integer col of the table.
-Here we specify col name, start value, end value and interval. `__NULL__` and `__UNPARTITIONED__` are also created in this.
+	- You can partition on hourly or daily.
+- Clustering:
+	- Data in clustered tables are sorted based on values in one or more columns
+	- Can be applied after partitioning.
+Unpartitioned tables cannot be clusered.
+	- Clustered tables can improve performance of aggregate queries.
 - Types of queries -
 	- Interactive: query is executed immediately
 	- Batch: Batches of queries are queued and the query starts when idle resources are available